OWASP/owasp-mastg/Document/0x07b-Assessing-Anti-Reverse-Engineering-Schemes.md

 ![Reverse engineering processes](Images/Chapters/0x04/reversing-processes.png "Reverse engineering processes")

-** Do the defense act together in the right ways so that an effective protection scheme? **
+**Do the defense act together in the right ways so that an effective protection scheme?**

--- TODO [Just copy/paste from MASVS - describe in detail] --

-The app implements multiple different responses to tampering, debugging and emulation, including stealthy responses that don't simply terminate the app.

 All executable files and libraries belonging to the app are either encrypted on the file level and/or important code and data segments inside the executables are encrypted or packed.
 Trivial static analysis should not reveal important code or data.

-Obfuscating transformations and functional defenses are interdependent and well-integrated throughout the app.

-## Testing Programmatic Defenses
+## Assessing Programmatic Defenses

+For a protection scheme to be considered effective, it must incorporate defenses against all five processes.
+Furthermore, to achieve overall robustness, the defenses in each category must be comprised of multiple mechanisms (e.g. multiple functionally independent means of anti-debugging on different API layers). *Resiliency testing* is the process of verifying the effectiveness of those mechanisms.

+#### Types of Defenses

 Software protection schemes incorporate a variety of functions that prevent, or react to, actions of the reverse engineer.
 For example, an app could terminate when it suspects being run on a rooted device or on an emulator.
 These *programmatic defenses* can be further categorized into two modi operandi: